Ikat Rugs: What You Need to Know

 What is Ikat Dying?

-Ikat rugs use the technique of resist dyeing, almost like a sophisticated type of tie dye.
+Ikat uses the technique of resist dyeing, almost like a sophisticated type of tie dye.
 Ikat, which is pronounced “ee-KAHT,” is born from the Malaysian term “mengikat,” or “to tie.”
 In order to achieve the Ikat look, the materials used to weave the rug are tied together in small bundles with grass or waxed cotton threads.
 The individual weaving the rug then has to determine where on the bundles to place the dye, keeping in mind how the materials will be used in the final rug.
 This can be quite a task when you consider many of the complex designs seen in Ikat rugs.

 Uses for Ikat Rugs